OsRaMoSaO/Interactable-Video-Unity/README.md

 <H1>Make a interactive video in unity for exporting in webGL</H1>
-To run this project just clone it and open in unity.
+To run this project just clone it and open in unity (version 6).
-For building you can use the already created webgl build profile
+For building you can use the already created webgl build profile inside of unity.

 ---